 - The acquisition of personal property when the procurement duplicates the price and substance of a contract for like goods or services that has been competitively bid by the State of Idaho, one of its political subdivisions, or an agency of the federal government.

-- Contracts or purchases where expenditures to procure public works construction are less than fifty thousand dollars ($50,000), or where expenditures to procure services or personal property are less than seventy-five thousand dollars ($75,000), provided such contracts and purchases shall be guided by the best interests of the district, as determined by the board.
+- Contracts or purchases where expenditures to procure public works construction are less than one hundred thousand dollars ($100,000), or where expenditures to procure services or personal property are less than one hundred thousand dollars ($100,000), provided such contracts and purchases shall be guided by the best interests of the district, as determined by the board.
 The board may, when practical, call for competitive price quotations for such purchases.

 - Disbursement of wages or compensation to any employee, official, or agent of the district for performance of personal services.